alex-sandri/registro-elettronico-api/README.md

 Use [`schema.sql`](schema.sql) to create the required tables.

 ### Create the first ADMIN user
-In the `Admin` table add a new entry with the required fields.
+In the `User` table add a new entry with the required fields and type `admin`.

 For the password field use the Node.js CLI to hash the password with this command:
 ```javascript